-REF SOLO - When set to "ON" the reference source is sent directly to the block output.
-This allows easily switching between the reference source and the matched signal for comparison.
+REF SOLO - When set to "ON" the reference signal is sent directly to the block output and other block inputs are muted.
+If you assign a footswitch to this function, you can easily compare the reference and the result.

-AVG TIME - Determines how long of a time window is used Reference Signal Capture.
+AVG TIME - Determines how long of a time window is used when analyzing the reference signal.

-AMOUNT - Scales the Tone Matching between full and flat, determining the magnitude of its effect.
+AMOUNT - Scales the Tone Match effect from full to flat, determining the magnitude of its effect.